eamontoyaa/eamontoyaa.github.io/index.md

 - 📚 I have studied block-in-matrix materials (bimrocks and bimsoils), especially the tortuous failure surface developed in these materials and its consideration in slope stability.
 - I have worked in consulting as a geologist and geotechnical engineer 👷‍♂️.
 I have indoor experience in the office 🧑‍💻 and lab 👨‍🔬 and have done a lot of fieldwork 🗺️🏕️⛰️.
 - 💻 I like developing open-source software for solving geological and geotechnical problems, but also as teaching tools 🧑‍🏫.
 - 🤝 I'm looking for people to collaborate with on open-source development and research projects.
+All ideas 💡 are welcome!

 ## 📝 List of publications